 Find your people.
 Fellow owners that are walking the same path as you.
 The value of this support and knowledge-sharing is priceless.
 If you’d like to continue to file appeals and disputes on your own, we commend you.
 At least you’re doing something and making your voice heard, but that is not your only recourse.

-Come to #PDS2018 February 22-24, 2018 and see why we are so confident in our ability to change your life that we have a conference guarantee.
-If you don’t see the value of #PDS2018 after the first day, we’ll reimburse your travel up to $500 and give you an additional $300 — no questions asked.
+Attend the PDS Super-Conference and see for yourself why we are so confident in our ability to change your life that we have a conference guarantee.
+If you don’t see the value of after the first day, we’ll reimburse your travel up to $500 and give you an additional $300 — no questions asked.

 Here at PDS, we take pride in highlighting some of our incredible solutions partners.
 We know these companies have the potential to revolutionize pharmacies just like yours through their products and services.
 We’re excited to introduce LP3 Network; read on for their sponsored blog post about the benefits of blended learning in your pharmacy.